70 AWESOME CHRISTMAS GIFTS FOR TRAVELERS (updated Dec 2022)

 And also because it feels wonderful to get a digital detox from time to time and make your brains busy with something else than pressing that ❤️ on Instagram.

 Another lifesaver.
 Not sure why, but somehow it always happens on travels that a button falls off or a hole appears in an otherwise perfectly fine T-shirt.
 Or underwear, oops.

 We’re not going anywhere without these!
 Either you need it to find something in your luggage and don’t want to wake up everyone around you or you are scanning your surroundings at night to find a perfect place to dig a hole and do your thing (Yes, it has happened.
 Numerous times.
 It’s called vanlife.)

 Emergency Rain Poncho

 Yes, this sounds weird, we know.
-But when you go to the pharmacy to fill up your medical travel kit, you don’t get rid of a headache;instead, you get one when you check the bill. 🙂 So don’t rule them out when considering Christmas gifts for travelers, we’ll be happy to get them!
+But when you go to the pharmacy to fill up your medical travel kit, you don’t get rid of the headache; instead, you get one when you take a look at the bill. 🙂 So don’t rule them out when considering Christmas gifts for travelers, we’d be happy to get them!